Skip to Content

 4. Kapok fruit

-The kapok fruit is edible and tastes like a mix between an apple and a banana.
+It tastes like a mix of an apple and a banana.
 It has been used for centuries by indigenous people in Central America and the Amazon to make clothing, rope, and other items because of its strong fibers.
+Its fibers are sometimes referred to as silk-cotton.

 5. Korean pear